 How Ovulation Predictor Kits Can Help With Pregnancy

-If your ovulation test gives a positive result, it sensed a surge in LH in your urine.
+If your ovulation test gives a positive result, it indicates a surge in LH in your urine.
 That means ovulation should begin within a day or two.
-Couples planning to become pregnant should have sex within the three days following a positive test.
+Couples planning to become pregnant should have sex within the 3 days following a positive test.
 This boosts the chances of an egg becoming fertilized once it’s released from the ovaries.

 Ovulation predictor kits help couples plan for pregnancies but come with pros and cons.
 Advantages of using an ovulation predictor kit include: